brucedkyle/architectures/docs/sustainableenterprise/sustainablesupply.md

 # Sustainable supply

+A sustainable supply platform enables goods-specific transparency across multiple supply chain partners, enabling analytics by company, location, product movement and condition.

 ## Use cases

-- Pharmacy
-- Perishable items
+- Track the physical flow of goods across companies for new speed to insight
+- Combine data that is typically siloed to leverage new business drivers
+- Automate transparency across companies to reach next-generation supply chain efficiency
+- Track the legacy of products, such as pharmacy and perishable items

 ## Business problem

+You can unleash the full power of data and end-to-end visibility to empower all supply chain participants and create new business value.

+- **Drive buyer engagement to grow your market.** Engage and empower buyers in new ways and build trust in your brand by showing how a product was made and demonstrating support for ethical and sustainable production.
+- **Transform your business model to optimize revenue.** Leverage supply chain visibility to improve predictions and forecasting with real-time data and optimize inventory dynamically.
+Use smart contracts to automate responsiveness up and down the chain.
+- **Reduce supply chain complexity, errors and cost.** Combine blockchain, IoT and AI to automate digitization of supply chain data, handle dispute resolution proactively and share digital documents across companies.

 ### Challenges / Business Drivers

 Challenges

 - Companies may be wary of sharing competitive data are more willing to participate on the platform.
+- Visibility into your supply chain is limited as goods move from the supplier’s supplier to the customer’s customer.
+- Transactions are often still paper based.

 Drivers

-- Enhance traceability.
+- **Enhance traceability**.
 If a company discovers a faulty product, the blockchain enables the firm and its supply chain partners to trace the product, identify all suppliers involved with it, identify production and shipment batches associated with it, and efficiently recall it.
-- Increase efficiency and speed and reducing disruptions
+- **Increase efficiency and speed and reducing disruptions**.
-- Improve financing, contracting, and international transactions
+- **Improve financing, contracting, and international transactions**.
-- Reducing loss, increasing efficiency regarding waste management.
+- **Reduce loss, increasing efficiency regarding waste management.**

 ## Business outcomes